For an Immersive Local Experience Try a Rome Food Tour

 Would I recommend It:

-If you are traveling in Rome and are wishing to get away from the crowds, this is a great rome tour to do just that!
-In addition, you really learn about the food industry and history in this region of Italy and the neighborhood of Testaccio.
-You’ll get introduced to some great local restaurants and have a true local experience away from the historical center.
+If you are traveling in Rome and wish to get away from the crowds, this is a great Rome food tour to do just that!
+In addition, you will learn about the food industry and history in this region of Italy, as well as the neighborhood of Testaccio.
+You’ll get introduced to some great local restaurants and have a truly local experience away from the historical center.
 Plus, you’ll learn enough to easily come back on your own and try more of the places Kenny recommends!

 More Information: